FinalGROM 99

 Programs running on the FinalGROM 99 may load and start other programs on the SD card.
 During a reload, the cart remains in image mode.

-At any time, you can press the TI reset button (marked TI RESET) to reset the TI 99 console.
-The current contents of the FinalGROM 99 will be preserved, and any image loading process will continue.
+the TI 99 console.
+The current contents of the FinalGROM 99 will be

 To summarize, these simple rules of thumb will make sure that you run the FinalGROM 99 without issues: